 The available staff and financial resources of the departments in each jurisdiction determine the ability for expansion and improvement of existing authorities, policies, programs, and resources to reduce potential losses.
+Each county in the PADD has equal ability to enforce and implement mitigation strategies.

 The capability of cities in the Purchase Region varies so communities often work cooperatively with county government to perform projects that improve the quality of life for residents, including mitigation projects and activities.

 Because counties have more resources available to implement mitigation activities, it has been suggested that the goals and objectives be prioritized at a county level.
 City jurisdictions will have the opportunity at any given time to implement mitigation activities if their capabilities expand and the opportunity exists.

-The jurisdictions that have participated in the mitigation planning process are identified in this plan.
 In addition to local participation, the PADD staff has provided professional assistance in GIS and plan development to help enhance the ability of the local jurisdictions to implement mitigation activities.

-Based on the above information, the local Hazard Mitigation Goals, Objectives and Actions were compiled at a county level, taking city jurisdiction public input into consideration.
+Based on the above information, the Local Hazard Mitigation Goals, Objectives and Actions were compiled at a county level, taking city jurisdiction public input into consideration.

-5:5.2 Hazard Mitigation Goals
+7:5.2 Hazard Mitigation Goals

-The PADD staff, along with Fulton County MPT analyzed the loss estimates in the risk assessment to establish goals and objectives for loss reduction.
-The goals were established on a regional basis with the input from local city participants.
+The Hickman County MPT along with PADD staff, analyzed the loss estimates in the risk assessment to establish goals and objectives for loss reduction.
+The goals were established with the input from local city participants.
 The goals and objectives will serve as a guide to develop specific actions to reduce potential losses caused by hazard events.
-These goals and objectives were determined to concur with existing community goals and the goals set forth by the Kentucky State Hazard Mitigation Plan.
+These goals and objectives concur with existing community goals and the goals set forth by the Kentucky State Hazard Mitigation Plan.